Why Use Floor Screed Fibres?

 - Even distribution of reinforcement throughout the screed

 - Resistant to alkali

 - Less bleeding/segregation

 - The final flooring layer is more resilient and less prone to damage because of its strong base layer.

 Floor screed fibres may come ready mixed into the screed or can be added by the contractor.
-It is important to make sure the mix is correct and this can differ between manufacturer so pay special attention to any detailed requirements they have.
+It is important to make sure the mix is correct, which can differ between manufacturers, so pay special attention to any detailed requirements.

 - Unbonded applications to slab – using damp proof membranes between the base and the screed.